CamilaCamacho/baltimore_city_precinct_clustering_by_vote_type/README.md

   * _Function_ should be *Sum* since we want the turnout data for each party to be added together.
   * Select _Reference_ as the range containing the _LBE Precinct_ as the left-most column and containing the rest of the data to the right.
   * Add this range as under *All references* and under *Use labels in* check *Left column*, then press *Okay*.
+* (If you want to focus on Baltimore City precincts, delete precincts from other counties.)
 * Create _LBE Precinct #_ column at the very left that numbers all the precincts.
 * Name this whole data range as *precinct_dataset*
 2. Preparing for Cluster Analysis: